Drewsif/PiShrink/README.md

   -s         Don't expand filesystem when image is booted the first time -v         Be verbose
-  -r         Use advanced filesystem repair option if the normal one fails -z         Compress image after shrinking with gzip -Z         Compress image after shrinking with xz
-  -a         Compress image in parallel using multiple cores -p         Remove logs, apt archives, dhcp leases and ssh hostkeys -d         Write debug messages in a debug log file
+  -r         Use advanced filesystem repair option if the normal one fails -z         Compress image after shrinking with gzip (Default is balanced (6) compression) -Z         Compress image after shrinking with xz (Default is balanced (6) compression) -c         Change the compression level from the default, balanced (6) to fast (1 for gzip, 0 or xz) -C         Change the compression level from the default, balanced (6) to best (9) -e         Compress image in extreme mode (Only applicable to xz compression) -a         Compress image in parallel using multiple cores -p         Remove logs, apt archives, dhcp leases and ssh hostkeys -d         Write debug messages in a debug log file